-"Ground-fault protection of equipment shall be provided for each branch circuit supplying electric heating equipment".
-There is an exception: "In industrial establishments where conditions of maintenance and supervision ensure that only qualified persons will service the installed systems and continued circuit operation is necessary for safe operation of equipment or processes.
-Alarm indication of ground-fault shall be required".
-In another section of the NEC, "ground fault protection" by definition means that circuits controlling heating loads must be disconnected when a ground fault is detected.
+In another section of the NEC, ground fault protection by definition means that circuits controlling heating loads must be disconnected when a ground fault is detected.
 But, no current magnitude of the fault is described.
 Because of this exception, many machines and processes do not need to be shut down until the process can be brought to completion.
-An alarm, whether audible, visual or electronic messaging can be used to inform the operators that a fault has occurred, and will need attention as soon as possible.
+An alarm, whether audible, visual or electronic messaging, can be used to inform the operators that a fault has occurred and will need attention as soon as possible.

-The industry standard for "equipment protection" is a current leakage of 30 mA.
+The industry standard for equipment protection is a current leakage of 30 mA.
 This is likely driven by the major suppliers of breakers and other protection devices so they do not have to offer adjustable trip points or countless model numbers.
 Plant managers have reported that they service overhead gantry cranes that leak over 200 mA on the best days, and much more when the weather is damp.
 The amount of current passing from the power feed to ground can be significant without this loss causing any problems other than wasting energy.
 What does tend to occur is that the fault current increases as time goes on, and may eventually be enough to damage the equipment by arcing.

-The purpose of monitoring for fault currents depends on the situation, whether human contact could occur accidentally or if the fault might damage the process.
+The purpose of monitoring for fault currents depends on the situation, whether human contact could occur accidentally or the process could be damaged by the fault.
 Many users are checking for the failure of heating elements.
-Others may need to know when motor insulation is breaking down, and allowing current to flow to earth.
-The point is to select a product that will do what you need, and react quickly enough to reduce damage.
+Others may need to know when motor insulation is breaking down and allowing current to flow to earth.
+The point is to select a product that will do what is needed and react quickly enough to reduce damage.